-Established in 2006, the University of Connecticut (UConn)-Wesleyan University Stem Cell Core has substantially contributed to the Connecticut stem cell initiative by providing a central source of technologies and materials for research on human pluripotent stem cells: embryonic stem cells (hESC) and induced pluripotent stem cells (iPSC).
+Established in 2006, the University of Connecticut (UConn) Stem Cell Core has substantially contributed to the Connecticut stem cell initiative by providing a central source of technologies and materials for research on human pluripotent stem cells: embryonic stem cells (hESC) and induced pluripotent stem cells (hiPSC).

-The stem cell core is funded by UConn and Connecticut State Stem Cell Research Program.
-With these crucial services, many UConn researchers have developed novel approaches to addressing fundamental biological questions and tackling deleterious diseases.
+The UConn-Wesleyan Stem Cell Core is funded by UConn and Connecticut State Stem Cell Research Program.
+With these crucial services, many Connecticut researchers have developed novel approaches to addressing fundamental biological questions and tackling deleterious diseases.